 God's judgmental.

-Uh that's one of the things that liberals and atheists hate about religion anyway, is that it's judgmental.
+That's one of the things that liberals and atheists hate about religion anyway, is that it's judgmental.

-But he'd been a lifelong opponent of the whole notion that anything here was created.
+And this goes back a year or two ago, but he'd been a lifelong opponent of the whole notion that anything here was created.

-That it was it was just uh it was just random and miraculous, but there was nothing intelligent behind any of this.
+But there was nothing intelligent behind any of this.

 And he's finally concluded near his deathbed that an accident can't explain this.

-He wouldn't go so far as to say that there's one of these guys in Ben Stein's movie, guy named Hawkins, who's over at Oxford, I think, Oxford or Cambridge.
+He wouldn't go so far as to say that there's one of these guys in Ben Stein's movie, a guy named Hawkins, who's over at Oxford, I think, Oxford or Cambridge.

-Ben Stein goes over and interviews him in this movie Expelled, by the movie hits April 12th or the 16th.
+Ben Stein goes over and interviews him in this movie, Expelled, by the movie hits April 12th or the 16th.

-And he said, Can you explain the origins of life with Darwinism?
+And he said, can you explain the origins of life with Darwinism?

 No, we can't.

-Well, actually we can, but we don't.
+Well, actually, we can, but we don't.

-The guy actually says perhaps an intelligent race from outer space landed on our planet gazillions of years ago and got all this rolling.
+The guy actually says, perhaps an intelligent race from outer space landed on our planet gazillions of years ago and got all this rolling.

-But there's no way, says Hawkins.
+But there's no way, says Hawkins, it could be God.

 There's just no way.